elmiligui/HLPW6-TC1/README.md

    - **A** = Artificial Intelligent (AI) TFG
 - **DATASET** = Preliminary submission number, these should run sequentially from 01

 The participants are requested to submit several files in their datasets.
-Example/Template files are provided in this directory.
+Example/Template files are provided in the ["000-Template-Submission"](https://github.com/High-Lift-Prediction-Workshop/HLPW6-TC1/tree/main/000-Template-Submission) folder.
 It is requested that all files are provided, where possible.
 These are tecplot-formatted .dat files.
 Within each, a description of variables available as a commented header.

 **XXX\_TC1\_TFG\_DATASET\_FM.dat** =
 **XXX\_TC1\_TFG\_DATASET\_gridconvergence\_FM.dat** =